Imran4424/iOS-InterviewQuestions/Swift.md

 **When to  use**

-When you don't care about the specific error that occurred and just want to know if the operation succeeded or not (e.g., in a `guard let` statement).
+When we don't care about the specific error that occurred and just want to know if the operation succeeded or not (e.g., in a `guard let` statement).

 #### `try!`